department-of-veterans-affairs/vagov-content/pages/education/transfer-post-9-11-gi-bill-benefits.md

 template: detail-page
 title: Transfer Your Post-9/11 GI Bill Benefits
 display_title: Transfer Post-9/11 GI Bill Benefits
+description: Find out if you can transfer any of your unused Post-9/11 GI Bill benefits to your spouse or dependent children.
+And learn how to apply for a transfer online or by mail.
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act
 concurrence: complete
 order: 3